4 The Hole Argument and Some Extensions 38

 one.

 But first some definitions are needed (see, e.g., Wikipedia: Group action).
-The action of is said to
+The action of

 be effective if its identity element is the only one that takes each point into itself: That is, if